galexrt/docs.galexrt.moe/docs/privacy-policy.md

 #### Cookies

-Our websites and pages use what the industry refers to as “cookies.”
+Our websites and pages use what the industry refers to as "cookies."
 Cookies are small text files that do not cause any damage to your device.
 They are either stored temporarily for the duration of a session (session cookies) or they are permanently archived on your device (permanent cookies).
 Session cookies are automatically deleted once you terminate your visit.
 Permanent cookies remain archived on your device until you actively delete them or they are automatically eradicated by your web browser.

 In some cases, it is possible that third-party cookies are stored on your device once you enter our site (third-party cookies).
 These cookies enable you or us to take advantage of certain services offered by the third party (e.g. cookies for the processing of payment services).